m1m1s1ku/backup-tool/readme.md

 Backup a local database, compress, send to defined providers in config.
 Also perform a cleanup task on providers.
 (Keep only 3 days of backups.)

+At the root, create a "config.json" file with :

 ```jsonc
 {
     "settings": {